-Recently, RNNs have been devised to model variable-length sequential data [79, 16, 68, 59, 5, 50, 76, 73].
-Hidasi et al. [26] are the first to apply RNNs to sequential recommendation and achieve significant improvements over traditional methods.
+Recently, RNNs have been devised to model variable-length sequential data [9], [27], [28], [29], [30], [31], [32], [33].
+Hidasi et al. [5] are the first to apply RNNs to sequential recommendation and achieve significant improvements over traditional methods.
 They utilize session-parallel mini-batch training and employ ranking-based loss functions to train the recommendation model.
-In later work, they propose data augmentation techniques to improve the performance of RNNs [62].
+In later work, they propose data augmentation techniques to improve the performance of RNNs [34].

-Contextual information has proved to be very important for behavior modeling in traditional recommendations [13].
-Liu et al. [37] incorporate contextual information into SR and propose a context-aware RNN model.
+Contextual information has proved to be very important for behavior modeling in traditional recommendations [35].
+Liu et al. [14] incorporate contextual information into SR and propose a context-aware RNN model.
 Instead of using the constant input matrix and transition matrix from conventional RNN models, their CA-RNN employs adaptive matrices.
 The authors use context-specific input matrices to capture external conditions under which user behavior happens, such as time, location, and weather.
 They also use context-specific transition matrices to capture how the length of time intervals between adjacent behavior in historical sequences affects the transition of global sequential features.
-Tang and Wang [63] propose a convolutional sequence embedding recommendation model for personalized top-n sequential recommendation to address the more recent items where they argue that more recent items in a sequence have a larger impact on the next item.
-Kang and Mcauley [31] propose a self-attention based sequential model to capture both the long-term semantics and relatively few actions.
-Li et al. [35] explicitly model the timestamps of interactions to explore the influence of time intervals on next item prediction.
-Luo et al. [41] predict the intent of the current session by investigating neighborhood sessions.
-Wang et al. [66] develop a next-item recommendation framework empowered by sequential hypergraphs.
+Tang and Wang [36] propose a convolutional sequence embedding recommendation model for personalized top-n sequential recommendation to address the more recent items where they argue that more recent items in a sequence have a larger impact on the next item.
+Kang and Mcauley [37]